nanakwasi-0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 grants all other permissions with exception of owner and group which have no permission This script sets the mode of a given file
-This script sets the mode of a file to that of another
+This script sets the mode of a file to that of another This script adds execute permissions to all subdirectory of current directory